Efficient and Robust Carath\'{e}odory-Steinitz Pruning of Positive Discrete Measures: Stability under measure perturbations

 where $\nu = \scsp(\mu_M,V,\Sigma)$ and $\widetilde{\nu} = \scsp(\widetilde{\mu}_M,V,\widetilde{\Sigma})$. \end{theorem} See \Cref{sec:scsp-proof} for the proof of this statement.
 The main message is that the \scsp{} (and hence also \gscsp) algorithm is robust to small enough perturbations (even perturbations that add nodes), provided those perturbations don't change the ordering of the original nodes.

-A similar stability argument can be proven for the NNLS algorithm, \\ \Cref{alg:nnls} or \nnls{}, defined in \Cref{app:nnls_stability}.
+A similar stability argument can be proven for the \nnls{} algorithm; the formal assumption, theorem, and proof are given in the Supplementary Information.
 The main difference is that \nnls{} is agnostic to ordering of the original nodes, but is \textit{not} robust to adding new nodes.
 In particular, fixing $\mu_M \in P_+$, we define the following set of perturbations formed by simply modifying the existing weights: